binasad/Frideg-Feast/docs/blueprint.md

 - Recipe Generation: Generate recipes based on the ingredients provided, using an LLM as a tool to intelligently retrieve only recipes that can be prepared with available ingredients.
 - Recipe Display: Display the generated recipes with a clear list of ingredients, steps and preparation instructions.
 - Filtering: Filtering and searching for a specific ingredient.
-- Flutter Framework: Use flutter framework for app
-- Firebase Integration: Integrate firebase for backend

 ## Style Guidelines: